Creative Messages to Say ‘‘Hope You Are Feeling Better’’

 If you can’t be with them in person, a thoughtful message can brighten their day.
 Whether it’s a simple “Thinking of you” or something more detailed like “I hope today is a little kinder to you,” it shows that you’re keeping them in your thoughts.
 I’ve even sent handwritten notes before—it adds a personal touch that can mean a lot, especially when everything feels overwhelming.

-See also 10 Other Ways to Say “Have A Great Day” (With Examples)
+See also 20 Other Ways to Say “You’re Welcome” (With Examples)

 4. Do Something Kind